gridsuite/griddyna-app/README.md

 In the slice are defined functions created by `RTK.createAsyncThunk` that make REST calls (using `fetch`).
 The state can then be changed according to the result (or the error) received by the server.
 These functions are called by the containers.

+## Typescript config

+Files tsconfig.json and src/react-app-env.d.ts both results from create-react-app typescript template (version 5).
+Some property values have been changed to meet the project needs (ex: target, baseUrl,...).